Making the Dough

 - 1/2 cup white sugar

-- In the bowl of a stand mixer, fitted with the dough hook, add the milk, yeast, eggs, butter, flour, salt and sugar.
+- In the bowl of a stand mixer fitted with the dough hook, mix together flour, salt, sugar and yeast.

 - Place the dough in a lightly greased bowl and let rise until doubled in size.

-- Place rolls in a lightly greased 9x13 inch baking pan.
-Cover and let rise until nearly doubled, about 30 minutes.
+- Cover and let rise until nearly doubled, about 30 minutes.

 - Generously drizzle glaze on warm rolls.
 Make sure you completely cover the tops and sides.
 The buns will absorb some of the glaze as they sit and cool.